OpenSlides/openslides-vote-service/README.md

 All requests to the vote-service have to be POST-requests.

-With the exception of the "vote", all requests can only be sent by a manager.
+With the exception of the vote request, all requests can only be sent by a manager.
 The permission depends on the field `content_object_id` of the corresponding poll.

 - motions: `motion.can_manage`
 - assignments: `assignment.can_manage`
 - topic: `poll.can_manage`

-With the exception of the create request, all requests need an http-get-argument in the url, to specify the poll-id.
+With the exception of the create request, all requests need an HTTP GET argument in the url, to specify the poll-id.
 For example `/system/vote/update?id=23`